Things to Do in Sanur for an Authentic Bali Experience

 While many visitors to Bali tend to flock to the tourist hubs of Kuta and Seminyak, those in the know head to the quieter beach town of Sanur.
 Just 30 minutes away, Sanur offers a more authentic Bali experience without sacrificing creature comforts.

-This place may be small, but when it comes to fun things to do, Sanur packs a punch.
-Stay in Sanur and you can spend your holiday marvelling at the famous sunrises at Sunrise Beach, going snorkelling or kayaking right offshore, embarking on epic boat trips to the nearby Nusa Islands, dining on cheap Indonesian food at the night market, sipping sunset beers at a beach bar, and wining and dining at the many top-notch international restaurants.
+Sanur may be small, but when it comes to fun things to do it packs a punch.
+Stay in Sanur and you can spend your holiday marvelling at the famous sunrises at Sunrise Beach, going snorkelling or kayaking right offshore, embarking on boat trips to the nearby Nusa Islands, dining on Indonesian food at the night market.

-If you're thinking about staying in Sanur, but you're not sure what to expect, this guide has got you covered.
-From the many adventurous things to do in Sanur to tips on when to visit and where to stay, planning your big trip to Bali just got a whole lot easier.
+If you're thinking about Sanur, but you're not sure what to expect, this guide has got you covered.
+From the many adventurous things to do in Sanur to tips on when to visit and where to stay, planning your trip to Bali just got a whole lot easier.

 Go beach hopping